MicrosoftDocs/azure-docs/articles/azure-stack/partner/azure-stack-vaas-monitor-test.md

 [!INCLUDE[Azure_Stack_Partner](./includes/azure-stack-partner-appliesto.md)]

-After scheduling tests against your Azure Stack solution, the Validation as a Service (VaaS) will begin reporting test execution status.
+After scheduling tests against your Azure Stack solution, Validation as a Service (VaaS) will begin reporting test execution status.
 This information is available in the VaaS portal along with actions such as rescheduling and cancelling tests.

 ## Navigate to the workflow tests summary page

-1. On the to the solutions dashboard, select an existing solution that contains at at least one workflow.
+1. On the solutions dashboard, select an existing solution that contains at at least one workflow.

     ![Workflow tiles](media/tile_all-workflows.png)

 1. Click **Manage** on the workflow tile.
-The next page lists the workflows created for the selected solution.
+The next page lists the projects created for the selected solution.

-1. Click on the workflow name to open its test summary page.
+1. Click on the project name to open its test summary.

 ## Modify workflow parameters